Day 3: South Batan

 – Homoron White Beach –

 Just across the lagoon is the Homoron White Beach.
-This is beach is good for swimming, snorkeling, and fishing.
+This beach is good for swimming, snorkeling, and fishing.
 Sand is almost powdery smooth, and you will not see any establishment or cottages.
 You’ll have to bring your own tent or hammock should you decide to stay longer for sunbathing or other water activities.

 This ends our South Batan Tour in Batanes, so now let’s go our next accommodation provider: Midtown Inn!